T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Evaluation Metrics

+Multimodal Large Language Models enable users to instruct LLMs to analyze user-provided image inputs.
+By integrating the visual modality, MLLMs enhance the capability of language-only systems, providing them with new interfaces to address a variety of tasks.
+However, the multimodal abilities of MLLMs regarding the compositional text-to-image generation remain unclear.
+Within this context, we analyze the abilities of three types of MLLMs, namely MiniGPT-4, ShareGPT4V~\cite{chen2023sharegpt4v} and GPT-4V~\cite{yang2023dawn}, focusing on their performance in compositional problems.

-By aligning a pretrained visual encoder with a frozen large language model, multimodal large language models such as MiniGPT-4~\cite{zhu2023minigpt4} have demonstrated great abilities in vision-language cross-modal understanding.
-We leverage MiniGPT-4 with Chain-of-Thought as an evaluation metric by feeding the generated images to the model and asking two questions: ``describe the image'' and ``predict the image-text alignment score''.
-More information on the prompt design is provided in the appendix.
+\textbf{Evaluation methods of MLLMs.} By aligning a pretrained visual encoder with a frozen large language model, multimodal large language models such as \textit{MiniGPT-4}~\cite{zhu2023minigpt4} have demonstrated great abilities in vision-language cross-modal understanding.
+But the current MiniGPT-4 model exhibit limitations such as inaccurate understanding of images and hallucination issues. \textit{ShareGPT4V}~\cite{chen2023sharegpt4v} is a large-scale image-text dataset featuring 1.2 million detailed captions characterized by richness and diversity. \textit{GPT-4V}, a state-of-the-art MLLM, is developed on the foundation of the state-of-the-art LLM, GPT-4~\cite{achiam2023gpt}, and trained extensively on a large-scale dataset containing multimodal information~\cite{achiam2023gpt}.
+Employing MLLM as an evaluation metric, we submit generated images to the model and assess their alignment with the provided text prompt.
+This evaluation involves soliciting predictions for the image-text alignment score.